-The root interface for implementation of custom plug-ins of this version is PX.CCProcessingBase.Interfaces.V2.ICCProcessingPlugin.
-The system automatically discovers the class that implements the ICCProcessingPlugin interface and includes it in the list in the Payment Plug-In (Type) box on the Processing Centers (CA205000) form.
-You also need to implement the ICCTransactionProcessor interface to process credit card transactions.
+The root interface for implementation of custom plug-ins for credit card processing is PX.CCProcessingBase.Interfaces.V2.ICCProcessingPlugin.
+The system automatically discovers the class that implements the ICCProcessingPlugin interface in the Bin folder of the Acumatica ERP instance and includes it in the list in the Payment Plug-In (Type) box on the Processing Centers (CA205000) form.
+For creation of a custom plug-in, you also need to implement the ICCTransactionProcessor interface to process credit card transactions.